microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/Test-MgUserSecurityInformationProtectionSensitivityLabelApplication.md

 			JustificationMessage = "Justified"
 			IsDowngradeJustified = $true
 		}
-		"ExtendedProperties@odata.type" = "#Collection(microsoft.graph.security.keyValuePair)"
+		"ExtendedProperties@odata.type" = "#Collection(Microsoft.Graph.Beta.security.keyValuePair)"
 		ExtendedProperties = @(
 		)
 	}
 }
-Test-MgUserSecurityInformationProtectionSensitivityLabelApplication -UserId $userId -BodyParameter $params
+Test-MgBetaUserSecurityInformationProtectionSensitivityLabelApplication -UserId $userId -BodyParameter $params
 ```

-This example shows how to use the Test-MgUserSecurityInformationProtectionSensitivityLabelApplication Cmdlet.
+This example shows how to use the Test-MgBetaUserSecurityInformationProtectionSensitivityLabelApplication Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS